 LAWYER FOR ELECTROCUTION – CLIFF ROBERTS

-Cliff Roberts’ team recently settled an electrocution lawsuit injury claim including the comp claim for over 2 million dollars.
-A carnival ride hit a power line and shocked our client.
+Furthermore, a high voltage shock claim was recently finalized for over 2 million dollars after a carnival ride hit a power line and shocked our client.
 The client underwent surgeries to the side of his foot as a result of the shock.

 Electrocuted at work – Electrocution Lawsuit?

 Electrocuted at work cases account for more than 300 deaths and 4,000 injuries each year among the U.S. workforce.
-Electricity is present at most job sites and many American workers are exposed to electrical energy daily during the performance of their tasks.
-These hazardous exposures may exist through contact with an object such as as a broken light bulb or even with an energized overhead power line.
+Accordingly, electricity is present at most job sites and many American workers are exposed to electrical energy daily during the performance of their tasks.
+Thus, these hazardous exposures may exist through contact with an object such as as a broken light bulb or even with an energized overhead power line.

 Often times, electrical current does expose workers to serious workplace hazards.
 Many workers are exposed to electrical energy while completing their daily responsibilities.
 Yet many are unaware of the potential electrical hazards present in their work environment making them even more vulnerable to the danger of electrocution.